mithraiclabs/psyoptions-docs/docs/token-incentives.md

 provide liquidity on Serum’s order books at the best possible prices.
 Those that price well and have orders filled will receive PSY tokens.

-PsyOptions is a complimentary protocol to Serum, so it has no hooks into actions that Serum handles.
+PsyOptions is a complimentary protocol to Serum, so it has no hooks into Serum transactions.
 Beacuse of that, the PsyOptions Market Tracker will be used to monitor all Serum markets where the base currency is minted from the PsyOptions protocol (i.e. a PsyOptions option contract trading on Serum).